douglasbruce88/robo-advisor/src/DomainModelling/README.md

 - Derived measures (*e.g* `kg m / s^2`)
 - Reduce errors in conversions & calculations
   - How bad can this really be?
 Take a look [here](https://www.wired.com/2010/11/1110mars-climate-observer-report/)!

+## Your turn!

+Using what we've just discussed, pair up and come up with a minimal domain model for figuring out how much money someone is likely to have in retirement.

 ## Useful links